Youth Action Fund

 Our grant application has been approved – what happens next?

 Congratulations!
 You will be asked to review and sign an agreement, which may have special conditions attached that are specific to your grant.
-In general, the first installment is paid soon after the receipt of the signed agreement and the remaining installments are paid in accordance with the payment schedule drawn up to suit your particular project.
+In general, the first installment is paid soon after the receipt of the signed agreement and remaining installments are paid in accordance with the payment schedule drawn up to suit your particular project.

 What is a payment schedule?